Saltora (community development block): Language and religion

+At the time of the 2011 census, 81.23% of the population spoke Bengali, 16.47% Santali and 1.05% Hindi as their first language.
+Koda is another language spoken here.

 Rural poverty

 In Saltora CD block 34.82% families were living below poverty line in 2007.
 According to the Rural Household Survey in 2005, 28.87% of the total number of families were BPL families in the Bankura district.

 Migration has been observed in the following CD Blocks of Bankura district: Bankura I, Chhatna, Saltora, Indpur, Ranibandh, Hirbandh, Khatra, Raipur and Sarenga.
 Although authentic figures are not available, a sample survey has been done.
 According to the sample survey, around 54.5% to 85.4% of the families on an average migrate from these blocks.
 Another study shows that around 23% of the people from the under-privileged blocks in the western and southern Bankura migrate.
 Those migrating belong mostly to the SC or ST population.
 They migrate for periods varying from 15 days to 6/8 months.
 Most people migrate to meet their food deficit and go to Bardhaman and Hooghly districts but some go to Gujarat and Maharashtra as construction labour.